 Harleysville Divorce Lawyers

-Experienced Family Law Attorneys Represent Clients in Divorces in Harleysville, Pennsylvania
+Experienced Family Law Attorneys in Harleysville Represent Clients in Divorce

 Today, most divorces in Harleysville are filed under Pennsylvania’s “no-fault” divorce statute, under which the parties state to the court that their marriage has “irretrievably” broken down.
 However, agreeing to divorce is just the first step for a couple to obtain a divorce.
 Unfortunately, even a couple who has decided to amicably divorce can quickly find themselves in a contentious situation when they begin settling difficult issues such as dividing assets, determining alimony and child support, or deciding upon a child custody arrangement.

-The skilled family law attorneys of Rubin, Glickman, Steinberg & Gifford, P.C. understand the important nature of the issues that arise during a divorce.
+Harleysville family law attorneys of Rubin, Glickman, Steinberg & Gifford, P.C. understand the important nature of the issues that arise during a divorce.
 We also know it can be extremely difficult to reach an agreement when your family, finances, and future are at stake.
 We strive to provide each client with compassionate and experienced legal representation in the resolution of their divorce in Harleysville, PA.
-We understand that divorce is a difficult process for every individual, which is why we provide personalized, dedicated attention to you throughout the process.
+Our divorce attorneys in Harleysville understand that divorce is a difficult process for every individual, which is why we provide personalized, dedicated attention to you throughout the process.
 We take the time to understand what is most important to you and your goals for each of the issues that may arise in your divorce.
 We will vigorously fight to get you the most beneficial outcomes for you in your divorce proceeding.

 Divorce requires the division of marital assets and liabilities.
 In many cases, it also involves determining an amount of financial support that one spouse will pay the other.
 Finally, it may also involve determining custody of children and an amount of financial support that one parent may pay to the other for the benefit of the children.